-Pursuant to the letter of appointment dated 12 June 2020 with the Company, Ms. Lam Oi Yan, Ivy ("Ms. Lam") was appointed for the period from 12 June 2020 until the conclusion of the next annual general meeting of the company, at which she was re-elected in accordance with the Articles of Association of the Company.
-Ms. Lam shall thereafter be subject to retirement by rotation at least once every three years.
+Pursuant to the letter of appointment dated 12 June 2020 with the Company, Ms. Lam Oi Yan, Ivy ("Ms. Lam") was appointed for the period from 12 June 2020 until the conclusion of the next annual general meeting of the Company, at which she will be eligible for re-election in accordance with the Articles of Association of the Company.
+Ms. Lam, if so re-elected at the next annual general meeting by the shareholders of the Company, shall thereafter be subject to retirement by rotation at least once every three years.
 The appointment may be terminated by either party with not less than three months' notice in writing.
 The current monthly salary for Ms. Lam is HK\$150,000.